• CONTACT US

 Yes, you can freeze leftover low-carb ground beef for later.
 Let it cool down first, then transfer it to airtight containers or freezer bags.
 Make sure to label them with the date.
 It can stay frozen for up to 3 months.
 When you’re ready to use it, thaw it overnight in the fridge or use the microwave’s defrost setting.
 Properly stored and reheated, the ground beef will still taste great and be ready for your next meal.

-LOOKING FOR MORE DINNER RECIPES?
+LOOKING FOR MORE LOW CARB KETO DINNER RECIPES?
 TRY THESE!

 Low-Carb Mongolian Ground Beef and Cabbage: 20-Minute Meal